Understanding food assistance

 Research and development

-Estimates state global food production must increase as much as 70 % by 2050.
-Investments in agricultural research and development are essential if production is to keep pace with the increasing demand.
+The Food and Agriculture Organization estimates that global food production must increase as much as 70% by 2050 to keep pace with demand.
+Investments in agricultural research and development are essential if this goal is to be met.

-Canada is putting its considerable experience in agricultural research and development to use on a global scale by sharing knowledge and resources with developing countries:
+Canada is putting its considerable experience in agricultural research and development to use on a global scale by sharing knowledge and resources with developing countries to:

-- to increase the nutritional value of crops and improve crop resilience
+- increase the nutritional value of crops and improve crop resilience

 - strengthen national and regional agricultural research systems